19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Ranged Attack.md

 ## Range Attack Penalties
 ### Out of Range
 Once you are beyond the [Range](../Items/Equipment/Individual%20Item%20Cards/Weapons/Weapon%20Properties/Ranged%20Property.md) of a [Weapon](../Items/Equipment/Weapons.md), you have [Disadvantage](Dice%20Rolls/Disadvantage.md) on [Attacks](Attack.md).
-*The maximum range is 10x the range of the weapon.*
+*The default maximum range is 10x the range of the weapon.
+The referee should overrule this if there are environmental circumstances i.e. if you are on a big hill you can shoot farther.*
 ### Threatened
-Making a ranged attack [Check](Check.md) while [Threatened](../Conditions/Threatened.md) (in melee) allows
+Making a ranged attack [Check](Check.md) while [Threatened](../Conditions/Threatened.md) (in melee) provokes [Opportunity Attacks](Movement.md#Opportunity%20Attacks).
 ## Improvised Ranged Weapons
-Improvised ranged attacks like throwing a rock, or a [Glass Vial](../Items/Equipment/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md), deal [Bludgeoning](../Damage%20Types/Bludgeoning.md) damage equal to your [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) and have a range of 5'.
+Improvised ranged attacks like throwing a rock, or a [Glass Vial](../Items/Equipment/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md), deal [Bludgeoning](../Damage%20Types/Bludgeoning.md) damage equal to your [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) and have a range of 30'.
 ## Line of Sight and Cover Rules
 If a target is behind cover, the attack is made with a -10 penalty.
 (AKA add 10 to their AC).